 An ancient assessment of Alexander

 We admire the power of [the Athenian philosopher] Carneades, who caused Clitomachus, formerly called Hasdrubal and a Carthaginian by birth, to adopt Greek ways.
-We admire the character of [the philosopher] Zeno [of Citium], who persuaded Diogenes the Babylonian to turn to philosophy.
+We admire the character of Zeno, who persuaded Diogenes the Babylonian to turn to philosophy.
 Yet when Alexander was taming Asia, [the legendary poet] Homer became widely read, and the children of the Persians, of the Susianians and the Gedrosians sang the tragedies of Euripides and Sophocles.

 And Socrates was condemned by the sycophants in Athens for introducing new deities, while thanks to Alexander Bactria and the Caucasus worshipped the gods of the Greeks.
 Plato drew up in writing one ideal constitution but could not persuade anyone to adopt it because of its severity, while Alexander founded over seventy cities among barbarian tribes, sprinkled Greek institutions all over Asia, and so overcame its wild and savage manner of living.
 Few of us read Plato's Laws, but the laws of Alexander have been and are still used by millions of men.